 Non-Suicidal Self-Injury (NSSI) and Mental Health

-Self harm and self-injury is often the sign of repressed negative emotions and severe emotional and mental strain.
+Self-harm and self-injury are often signs of repressed negative emotions and severe emotional and mental strain.
 According to psychologists, pre-existing mental health conditions can increase the risk of falling into the practice of self-destructive behavior.
 It seems that the likelihood of inflicting pain and injury upon oneself is linked to emotional distress, anxiety disorders, depression, eating disorders, post-traumatic stress disorder (PTSD), and personality disorders.

 Why Do People Self-Harm?